My Journey Continues

 I was on bed rest the final month of my pregnancy, my strength slipped away fast and the girl who could power through workouts was LONG GONE.
 Plyo felt like a joke, running a mile sounded like a marathon and my pre-pregnancy weight was a mirage as I circulated two outfits out of my closet that (kind of) fit.

-When I started my post-baby journey and signed up for Body Back I had a list of goals I shared.
+When I started my post-baby journey I joined the newest program created by the founder of the fitness company I was instructing for.
+It was an eight week session and I was scared to death.
+I had a list of goals I shared.
 I was 184 pounds, couldn’t do a real pushup, dreamed of my wedding weight and longed to run a half marathon again.

 Guess what, ladies?
 Done.